Instructor

 Resident Instructor

-As a masters sport karate athelete on the SKIA Team for many years, David has an accute appreciation of the physical and mental committment required to compete at international level.
-He has faced some formidable opponents and challanges but despite winning six national titles, and three world championships medals, it has never been about the trophies.
-He just wanted to improve his karate and push beyond his limits.
-This was achieved with hard work, self-belief and amazing support from coaches, instructors, friends and family.
-Over the years, David has met these challenges with determination.
-It hasn't always been easy or successful but he has never given up beleiving in the possiblities.
+As a seasoned sport karate athelete over many years, David developed an accute appreciation of the physical and mental committment required to compete at international level.
+He has faced some formidable opponents but despite his relative success, it has never been about the trophies.
+He just wanted to improve his karate, health and fitness identify and push beyond his limits.
+This was achieved with hard work, self-belief and the support of coaches, instructors, friends and family.
+Over the years, David has met many challenges with dedication and determination.
+It hasn't always been easy or successful but he never gave up believing in the possiblities.

 We Support